Mortgage in Austria 2026: Rates, Rules & Expat Guide

 | Parameter | Value | |-----------|-------| | Max monthly payment (40% DTI) | €2,000 | | Minus existing obligations | -€300 (car lease) | | Available for mortgage | €1,700/month | | Interest rate (fixed 10yr) | 3.5% | | Term | 30 years | | Maximum loan amount | ~€380,000 | | Equity (20%) | €95,000 | | Maximum property price | ~€430,000 |

 With €430,000 in Vienna, you are looking at a 2-3 bedroom apartment in districts outside the center (10th-23rd), or a smaller apartment closer in.
-For a house, you would need to look outside Vienna proper.
+For a detached house, you would need to look outside Vienna proper.

 Use our loan calculator to run your own numbers.